ThomasOttosson/Newpub/README.md

 * The colour for the footer is white on the background and the colour for the social media buttons are black.

+* This footer is included in all four pages.

 ![Footer](./assets/images/footer.webp)

 ## The About Page